cicero343/cicero343.github.io/_posts/2024-08-06-Creating-HelloWorld-Message-With-C.md

         --link-color-dark: #00ff00; /* Green links in dark mode */
         --link-hover-color-dark: #00cc00; /* Slightly darker green on hover in dark mode */
         --button-bg-dark: #000000; /* Black background for button in dark mode */
+        --button-text-dark: #00ff00; /* Green text color for button in dark mode */
         --button-bg-hover-dark: #333333; /* Darker background for button on hover in dark mode */ }